zio/zio/docs/datatypes/concurrency/queue.md

 There are several strategies to process new values when the queue is full:

-- The default `bounded` queue is back-pressured: when full, any offering fiber will be suspended until the queue is able to add the item;
+- The default `bounded` queue is back-pressured: when full, any offering fiber will be suspended until the queue is able to add the item
-- A `dropping` queue will drop new items when the queue is full;
+- A `dropping` queue will drop new items when the queue is full
-- A `sliding` queue will drop old items when the queue is full.
+- A `sliding` queue will drop old items when the queue is full

 To create a back-pressured bounded queue:
 ```scala mdoc:silent